michaelfmnk/RomeSpeak/README.md

-# Phrase Learning App
+# LatinHelper

-The Phrase Learning App is an Android application that helps users learn and practice Latin phrases in multiple languages.
+The LatinHelper is an Android app that helps users learn and practice Latin phrases in multiple languages.
 It provides a collection of phrases along with their translations, allowing users to expand their vocabulary.